Usage

 Open an existing ontology

 To open an ontology use the open_ontology() function.
 It guesses the serialization of the ontology by the file extension or tries all parsers.
-Alternatively, specify the serialization format explicitely with the serialization option.
+Alternatively, specify the serialization format explicitly with the serialization option.

 import pyhornedowl